debezium/debezium/RELEASING.md

 Only after the artifacts are available on Maven Central can you merge the pull request for the Debezium Docker images.
 As soon as your changes are merged, Docker Hub will automatically build and deploy the Docker images that were previously configured.
 If you've just released a patch release and only updated existing Docker images, then you can proceed to [updating the documentation and blog](#update-the-documentation-and-blog).

 Otherwise, for major and minor releases your pull request should have added new Docker images, and you need to log into [Debezium's Docker Hub organization](https://hub.docker.com/r/debezium/) and add/update the build settings for each of the affected images.

+If the logical decoding plug-in has undergone any changes as part of the release, the Docker image for PostgreSQL needs to be updated as well.
+First create a tag in the https://github.com/debezium/postgres-decoderbufs[postgres-decoderbufs] repository:

+    $ git tag v<%version%> && git push upstream v<%version%>

+Then update the Debezium version referenced in the https://github.com/debezium/docker-images/blob/master/postgres/9.6/Dockerfile#L22[postgres Docker file] and push that commit which will cause the image to be re-published on Docker Hub automatically.

 ## Update the documentation and blog